ATG Technical Apprenticeships

 Is the apprenticeship paid?

 Yes.
-The internship is paid hourly.
-You will complete a timesheet and be paid for the actual number of hours worked.
+You will be paid a salary based on 30 hours per week.
+Any overtime worked is paid at an hourly rate, so you’ll complete a timesheet and be paid for the actual number of extra hours worked.

 What are the hours?